 Consult for your disease now

 - Anjanam - It helps to expel the contaminations from eyes, and influences it to clear and enhances vision.
 Gives a general cooling, invigorating and alleviating feeling to the eyes.
-This corneal scar treatment incorporates releasing of herbal medications to concentrate over the eyes in the body in a consistent stream is named as Anjanam.
+This corneal scar treatment in ayurveda incorporates releasing of herbal medications to concentrate over the eyes in the body in a consistent stream is named as Anjanam.

 The cornea is an integral part of the eye.
 It is your eye’s clear, protective outer layer.
 It helps the eye to focus properly and causes the involuntary reflex for the eyelids to close.
 Along with the sclera (the white portion of your eye), cornea serves as a barrier against dirt, germs, and other things that can cause damage.

 It also plays a key role in vision.
 As light enters your eye, it gets refracted, by the cornea’s curved edge.
 This helps determine how well your eye can focus on objects near and far away.
-If your cornea is damaged by any kind of disease, infection, or an injury, the resulting scars can affect your vision.
+If your cornea is damaged by any kind of disease, infection, or injury, the resulting scars can affect your vision.
 They might block or distort light when it enters your eye.

 Diagnostic tests for corneal scars are completed in an outpatient setting.
 Your eye doctor will first talk about recent eye injuries, symptoms, and medical history.
 Next, your ophthalmologist will conduct an eye exam.
 During the exam, he or she will look for abrasions and irritating debris that may be caught beneath your eyelids.
 He or she may use magnifying tools, such as a slit lamp or ophthalmoscope, to get a better view of your eye.
-Your doctor may also use a painless process called a fluorescein eye stain, in which dyed eye drops and a blue light are used to visualize your cornea in a better way.
+Your doctor may also use a painless process called a fluorescein eye stain, in which dyed eye drops and blue light are used to visualize your cornea in a better way.